 The NRC staff has reviewed the licensee's fire-related safe shutdown assessment and concludes that the licensee has adequately accounted for the effects of the increased decay heat on the ability of the required systems to achieve and maintain safe shutdown conditions.
-The NRC staff further concludes that the FPP will continue to meet the requirements of 10 CFR 50.48, Appendix R to 10 CFR Part-50, and final GDC-3, and draft GDC-4GDCs-3 and 5 following implementation of the proposed EPU.
+The NRC staff further concludes that the FPP will continue to meet the requirements of 10 CFR 50.48, final GDC-3, and draft GDC-4 following implementation of the proposed EPU.
 Therefore, the NRC staff finds the proposed EPU acceptable with respect to fire protection.